6.2.3.9 Calculate multiple injury claims

 Multiple injuries on different occasions

-If a worker has sustained multiple injuries on different occasions, then any entitlements for these must be calculated separately, in chronological order.
+If a worker has sustained multiple injuries arising from different events or circumstances, entitlements for these must be calculated separately, in chronological order.